 We schedule games in rinks located from Long Beach to Hauppauge and Kings Park to Great Neck.
 We schedule games in rinks close to where the players on your team live.
 A list of rinks can be viewed by clicking here

 We play over 40 games a week, on every night of the week.
 We work with teams to schedule games on days and times that are the most convenient for them.
 The choice of days are listed below:

-Most teams have played in Midnight Hockey League, so there is a reference point for what level of play they fit into.
+Most teams have played in Island Ice Hockey, so there is a reference point for what level of play they fit into.
 Most new managers have a good feel for the level that is suited for them.
 Teams can always come to a game and judge which level they would be most comfortable in.
 We don't want teams winning them all or losing them all.

 Individual and group registration is welcomed and encouraged.
 It can sometimes be difficult to get 14 or 15 players to commit and play every game in a season.
 We match partial teams, groups and individuals of the same approximate skill levels to form new teams.
 Often times those teams go on to play in subsequent seasons and the new teammates become lifelong friends.